Bakkes/BeetusBot/README.md

 ### compatibility
 the bot was written in python 2.7 make sure you have this installed and set as the system default.
+If you don't know how to change the system default, type in google: "python set systemdefault [distro name]".
+On gentoo:

+	# eselect python list
+	# eselect python set <whatever number was version 2.7>

 ## start the bot